 Ensuring access to these resources is vital for the society.
 Although it is a non-profit body, it does compete with other institutions for end users of its services.
 Any problems with using the database or viewing and downloading papers must be prevented—or remedied quickly.

 Moving to a microservices formula

-Responsibility for the online services’ hosting and application delivery lies with Chris Callaghan, the site reliability engineering manager.
+Responsibility for the online services’ hosting and application delivery lies with Chris Callaghan, Head of DevOps.
 The challenge for him and his team has been the high volume of legacy technical debt and how to keep pace with customer demand that’s increasingly international.

 As Callaghan explains, ‘Our systems have all grown organically over a really long period of time.
 We’re going through a process of modernisation to improve how we provide access to our scientific knowledge and ensure we have the most robust and resilient architectures possible.
 This is leading us to consider how we can break down the monoliths and migrate to a microservices cloud-based architecture to improve the scalability and delivery performance.’

 This led Callaghan and his colleague Graham Creek, senior site reliability engineer, to take the society on a technology journey from its own data centre and towards the AWS public cloud to provide the elasticity, business continuity, and resiliency the society needs.
 As a result, they are rebuilding and redesigning legacy applications for public cloud.